derrickmstrong/JustMyType/README.md

 * While this exercise definitely seems like it should use loops (and perhaps even a nested loop), you should not use a loop at all.
     * Loops are automatic and very fast
     * Think logically about how to move through the sentence array, and through each sentence character-by-character.
-        * Let user input/action be the "driving force" of your program.
+        * Let user input/action be the "driving force" of your program.# Project-ITypedAText